Chen Han-dian

 Chen Han-dian (陳漢典 (Tân Hàn-tián); born July 6, 1984), sometimes credited as Hank Chen, is a Taiwanese actor, host and comedian.
-After his victory in a talent contest for impersonation on Everybody Speaks Nonsense in 2006, he gained recognition as the sidekick on popular talk show Kangsi Coming from 2007 onward.
-Chen's acting credits include films Monga, Love in Disguise, The Soul of Bread.
-In 2022, he won the Best Host in a Variety Show award at the Golden Bell Awards for co-hosting Hot Door Night.
+After winning a talent contest for impersonation on Everybody Speaks Nonsense in 2006, he gained recognition as the sidekick on Kangsi Coming from 2007 onward.
+Chen's acting credits include films Monga, Love in Disguise, and The Soul of Bread.
+In 2022, he won the Best Host in a Variety Show at the Golden Bell Awards for co-hosting Hot Door Night.

+Personal life

+On 20 October 2025, Chen married Lulu Huang Lu Zi Yin.